Construction Administrator

 - Minimum of 2 years of administrative experience, including at least 1 year of accounts payable experience

-- Experience in construction or a related project-based industry strongly preferred
+- Experience in construction or a related project-based industry preferred

 We are an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.